Dutch TV hosts dine on fried human buttock, belly

 Cannibalism is legal in the Netherlands.

-"Only when it involves maltreatment or when it violates common decency is cannibalism illegal," Gerard Spong, a Dutch lawyer who specializes in criminal law, told Reuters.
+"Only when it involves maltreatment or when it violates common decency is cannibalism illegal," Gerard Spong, a Dutch lawyer who specialises in criminal law, told Reuters.

 Some media, citing BNN, reported that the stunt, shown on science program "Guinea Pigs," was a hoax.